opengisch/QgisModelBaker/docs/background_info/oid_tid_generator.md

 ### Limitations

-This sollution covers a lot, but not everything.
+This solution covers a lot, but not everything.

 #### ANYOID